makuachteny/Higher_level_programming/python-data_structures/README.md

-File writes a function that finds the biggest integer of a list
+File 10-divisible_by_2.py writes  a function that finds all multiples of 2 in a list